kennyerss/CodePath-iOS/README.md

 - Added split button to decrease/increase number of people to split the total bill with
 - Changed background colors of main view controller
-- Created slider for tip percentages
+- Created slider for tip percentages with initial range of 2 and tip percentages from 0-20%
 - Made bill amount first responder
 - Changed navigation bar to arrow image
 - Settings page